abdulelahxd/black-devil/README.md

 # black-devil

-Black devil is a website where you can search for any movie.
+Black devil is a website where you can search for any movie or series.

 ## Getting Started